 We're less than a week into the CDC's social-distancing decree to stop the spread of the coronavirus, and people are already running out of analog activities.
 If previous crises are any indication, screen time is likely to skyrocket.
-(According to data from the market-research company Nielsen, streaming jumped 61% during the January 2016 snowstorm and 2017's Hurricane Harvey.)
-Considering that multiple studies have found social-media use having an adverse reaction on well-being and mental health, preserve your unplugged time.
+(According to data from the market-research company Nielsen,

+a few months, streaming movies and refreshing Twitter will get old quickly.
+Here, 45 things to do at home sans screens.
 If you think you’re showing symptoms of coronavirus, which include fever, shortness of breath, and cough, call your doctor before going to get tested.
 If you’re anxious about the virus’s spread in your community, visit the CDC or NHS 111 in the UK for up-to-date information and resources, or seek out mental health support.
 You can find all Bustle’s coverage of coronavirus here, and UK-specific updates on coronavirus here.

 Put on a Spotify playlist and Marie Kondo your intimates drawer.
 Underwear with holes or stains?
 They do not bring joy.
 Here, the decluttering wizard

 Have some old art supplies lying around?
 Dig out the paint, a paintbrush, and a piece of canvas to make a drip painting, the abstract style popularized by

 Pull out some board games

 can improve memory, problem solving, and spatial reasoning skills.
 You'll be surprised at how quickly you can get lost in a 1,000-piece puzzle.

 Teach your old dog a new trick

 Clean out your kitchen cabinets